fancyerii/fancyerii.github.io/_posts/2020-11-16-centos-build-tf-en.md

 ./configure
 ```

 You must type "y" when asked "Do you wish to build TensorFlow with CUDA support?".
 If setting properly, we should hit enter key to use default values most of the time.
-Take care to check whether the confiure scripts detect the correct CUDA and CUDNN.
+Take care to check whether the configure scripts detect CUDA and CUDNN correctly.

 ## Compile